armory/docs/content/en/continuous-deployment/spinnaker-user-guides/azure-guides/bake-images.md

          * **DEB**: For example, Debian and Ubuntu
          * **RPM**: For example, CentOS and Fedora

-      * If you are using a Windows image, select the `chocolatey` package manager.
+      * A Windows image automatically use the `chocolatey` package manager.

    1. In the **Packages** field, add any packages you want to install in the image.
 This is a space-delimited list.
    1. Select a value in the **Base Label** list.